 Parris Mitchell: In my opinion, there weren’t any labels that really focused on that style of house music in particular.
 Dance Mania was in a field all itself.
 There were artists like Chip E.’s earlier recordings that were very raw.

 What was the division of labor between yourself and Ray?

-Mitchell: I was just one of the producers/artist in the early days.
-My involvement wasn’t then, like it is now.
+Mitchell: I was just one of the producers/artists in the early days.
+My involvement wasn’t like it is now.
 But, nowadays, we split the efforts together dealing with marketing, distribution, and Ray deals with most of the day-to-day monetary aspects.

 What was the highest point for both of you?
 Was there a moment when something great happened and you both said, “We’ve made it!”

 Mitchell: We haven’t said that yet!
 I don’t believe that any real ambitious person ever feels content and complacent.
 I think that [entering a] comfort zone can at times lead to becoming stagnated.

 The label closed after 15 years and too many great releases to mention.
 Did you have any regrets about anything that happened?
 What about some of the risqué song titles?

 Barney: Looking back, maybe I could have taken more advantage of what was happening and made things better for the artists.
 But, at the time, we were doing it all locally and we really had no idea of the reach that our music was getting internationally.
 If there’s a regret, I wish that the artists I was working with had benefited more from what we were doing.